eic/epic-analysis/README.md

   etc.); see [Kinematics Documentation](doc/kinematics.md) for more information
 - Calculations of SIDIS variables, such as `PhiH` and `qT`, for single particles, as well as jet variables
+- Automation for downloading or streaming simulation data from S3, along with the capability to combine data from varying Q2 ranges using weights
 - Ability to specify arbitrary multi-dimensional binning schemes and cuts using [Adage](https://github.com/c-dilks/adage)
 - Output data structures include multi-dimensionally binned histogram sets,